Shelby District Court Plan

 All fees incurred must be reasonable and necessary for the defense and subsequent disposition of the case.

-Attorneys may not charge mileage or time for travel to and from Carthage, Texas to perform legal services.
+Attorneys may not charge mileage or time for travel to and from Center, Texas to perform legal services.

 Guidelines for the Payment of Expert and Investigative Expenses and Fees: